French cruiser Jeanne d'Arc (1899): Post-war activities

 In 1919 the ship was refitted to allow her to resume her previous role as a training cruiser and was recommissioned in August 1919.
 Over the next decade, she made nine lengthy cruises, usually departing Brest in September or October and returning around the following July.
-In 30th of April 1925, the ship was in Pireaus, Greece and some sailors played a friendly football match with Olympiacos FC.
-This was the very first friendly football match in the history of Olympiacos FC, and the greek team won against the French sailors by 6-0!
+On 30 April 1925, the ship was in Pireaus, Greece and some sailors played a friendly football match with Olympiacos FC.
+This was the first friendly football match in the history of Olympiacos FC, with the Greek team winning 6-0.
 During the last of these cruises in 1927–1928, Jeanne d'Arc was commanded by François Darlan.
 After returning to France that year, the ship was replaced by the newer armoured cruiser and reduced to reserve.
 She was renamed Jeanne d'Arc II in 1930 to free her name for a purpose-built training cruiser then under construction and was stricken from the list on 15 February 1933.
 The ship was condemned on 21 March and sold for scrap on 9 July 1934.